korningf/cso-git/README.md

 *Depending on the institution or individual, this may or my not be an Administrator installation*.

+*IMPORTANT You should uninstall any other competing variants of GitBash, MSysGit, or GitForWindows*.

 Our objective is to get a working `pacman` packaage manager and interpreted and compiled languages.

-The Msys OpenSSL libraries must be able to talk to Windows Credential manager and pull certificates.

-*IMPORTANT You should uninstall any other competing variants of GitBash, MSysGit, or GitForWindows*.
+Modern package managers use SSL/TLS and GPG keyrings to securely pull packages from distributions.

+.

+Uninstall  Git, Msys, Rtools.

-Clear old repos and cache:
+Clear old git and cache:

 ```text
     %PROGRAMFILES%\Git